To Love Somebody (song): Year-end charts

+Certifications

 Michael Bolton version

-American singer Michael Bolton covered and released it as a single from his 1992 album Timeless: The Classics.
-His version reached number 11 on the US Billboard Hot 100 and became his fourth single to peak at number two in Canada, his highest position in that country.
+American singer Michael Bolton covered and released "To Love Somebody" as a single in September 1992, by Columbia Records, from his 1992 album Timeless: The Classics.
+His version was produced by him with David Foster and reached number 11 on the US Billboard Hot 100, becoming his fourth single to peak at number two in Canada, his highest position in that country.
 It is also his highest-charting single in France, where it reached number seven.